patrick-baker/to-do-list/README.md

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

 Additional README details can be found [here](https://github.com/PrimeAcademy/github-finalization-assignment).
+ ---

+Add more styling to .completedTasks
+Sort by each column in table.
+Archive completed tasks to seperate table